gm3dmo/issue-pride-labels/README.md

 # GitHub Issues Labels in Pride Colors
-Change GitHub Issues labels to match the pride flag.
+Change GitHub Issues labels to match the Pride flag.

 Download the script, set an org, repo and token and run.